remotemobprogramming/remotemobprogramming.github.io/README.md

 We feel most comfortable working in our own individual environment.
 It is where we are most productive.

-The typist shares their primary screen, showing the IDE.
+The typist shares her primary screen, showing the IDE.
 It is a good practice to show the IDE fullscreen and disable notifications.

 _We all look at the same shared screen._